 By Road: Cheverton Farm is approximately 1 mile from Shorwell on the Bowcombe Road (the road between Carisbrooke and Shorwell).
-As you approach the top of Cheverton Shute, you will see event signage and traffic marshalls.
+As you approach the farm, you will see event signage and traffic marshalls.
 Please follow all instructions issued by the marshalls to ensure an efficient trafiic flow in and out of the site.

 Coming from the mainland?
 No problem.
 Red Funnel operate a vehicle ferry service from Southampton, and Wightlink offer vehicle ferry services from Portsmouth and Lymington.

 Click here for a Google Map of the location.

 Ample parking is provided in the same field as race control.
 Access to the site is via a gravel access road which is uneven in places, and the parking area is on grassland that is again uneven in places.
 The area is extremely well drained and so is suitable for almost any vehicle.
 Please follow all instructions issued by the traffic marshals.

 Spectators are welcome and we hope to encourage as many to attend as possible to add to the atmosphere of the event.
 Spectators can watch the event from any vantage point on the site.
 For security and safety, spectators may not access the course itself at any point.